krokedil/dibs-easy-for-woocommerce/readme.txt

 * This plugin integrates with DIBS Easy.
 You need an agreement with DIBS specific to the Easy platform to use this plugin.

 == CHANGELOG ==

+= 2019.06.03    - version 1.9.0 =
+* Feature       - Introduce redirect to DIBS hosted payment window checkout flow.
+Can be changed in settings under "Checkout flow".
+* Tweak         - Remove custom order status functionality (not used anymore).
+* Fix           - Tweaks to API requests so that filter dibs_easy_request_secret_key can be used throughout the entire order process.
+* Fix           - Limit product names to 128 characters sent to DIBS.

 = 2019.05.23    - version 1.8.3 =
 * Fix           - Redirect customer to order received page during payment-completed event if paymentID already exist in an order.